Lighthouses of Brunei

 - Pelong Rocks (Pulau Pelong)

 - Date unknown.
 Active; focal plane 24 m (79 ft); three white flashes every 15 s.
 11 m (36 ft) square skeletal tower with gallery, painted white.
-Lisa Omarali has a photo, a view from the sea is available, but the tower is inconspicuous in Google's satellite view.
+Lisa Omarali has a photo, and a view from the sea is available, but the tower is inconspicuous in Google's satellite view.
 Located on a rocky islet about 5 km (3 mi) northwest of the entrance to Brunei.
 Accessible only by boat.
 Site status unknown.
 ARLHS BRU-002; Admiralty F1936; NGA 24368.